fortify/sample-parser/README.md

 - Plugin JAR has to contain plugin.xml manifest in root of JAR.
 See the description of the plugin manifest attributes below

 ## Plugin manifest file description
-- Plugin manifest is an xml file which name has to be plugin.xml.
+- Plugin manifest is an xml file whose name has to be "plugin.xml".
 Plugins that do not contain this file in the root of plugin jar file cannot be installed in SSC
 - Plugin.xml schema is provided by plugin-api/schema/pluginmanifest-1.0.xsd schema file
 - Description of the attributes that can be defined in the plugin.xml:
   - __Plugin id (id):__ unique plugin identifier defined by plugin developers.
-It can be any string that identifies plugin: development company domain name, primary package name or anything else.
+It can be any string that identifies plugin - but it is recommended that it be the same value as the fully qualified name of the plugin implementation class.
     Mandatory.
 Max length: 80 chars.

     Example of plugin ID definition:
     ```
     id="com.example.parser"
     ```
   - __Plugin API version (api-version):__ plugin API version that was used to develop the plugin.
-Plugin framework uses this value to check if deployed plugin is compatible with the current version of the framework itself.
+Plugin framework uses this value to check if the deployed plugin is compatible with the current version of the framework itself.
 If api version defined in plugin manifest is not supported by plugin framework, plugin installation will be rejected.
     Mandatory.
 Max length is 8 chars.
 Format: dot separated numbers.

     Example of plugin API version definition: